vasilmao/hash_table/README.md

 * intrinsic such as crc32, that O3 doesn't knows
 * assembler insertions
-* avx instructions (also instructions for aligned memory) All optimizations could be found in commits
+* avx instructions (also instructions for aligned memory) All optimization levels with full code can be found in branches